ontopapp/ontop-push/README.md

 - Getting alerted of new questions or issues raised by users

 #### Details
 The idea behind OnTop has to been to make it easy for others like myself who have developed a number of apps to stay on top of what's happening with or within their apps.
 I'm sure there are other services that enable this but I wanted very a simple app/api combo that could be easily added with one line of code without bulky SDKs to send you push notifications to yourself.
 Right now I'm using it to get notified of exceptions, user actions, and app usage.
 But you can use it for whatever else on whichever platform or app type.
-Also **the api and app are completely free to use!**

 <img src="http://ontop.tech/img/Screenshot4.jpg" width="200" />
 <img src="http://ontop.tech/img/Screenshot3.jpg" width="200" />